-2. If someone is older and retrieving such documents seems "impossible", reach out to the Front Door local office or a CCO to gain information on what can be done to help support the eligibility process.
+- 3. You'll be asked to attend a Front Door information session.
+They are available on the internet, and are needed: find a session here: https://opwdd.ny.gov/get-started/information-sessions - 4.
+If someone is older, and retrieving such documents seems "impossible", reach out to the Front Door local office to gain information on what can be done to help support the eligibility process.